harleybrackley/FuzzFeed/README.md

 ## About
+- Welcome to my first CRUD App!
-- Come and find out about my pets!
-Or share your own!
+- Create share and update info about pets!

 ## Cool Tech
+- Node.js
+- Express
-- HTML, CSS, Javascript
+- Cloudinary

+## Challenges faced
+- Issues with editing pages when not adding new photos to the database

+## Exciting Parts
+- Cloudinary - being able to upload your own photos!

 ## Bugs to fix
 - No known bugs at the moment woohoo!

+## Future Features
+- Likes & Comments